-Provision for impairment on financial assets is determined in accordance with accounting policy 3.5.
-In applying the policy the Company makes judgments as to whether there is any observable data indicating impairment and the estimation of the recoverable amount.
+Provision for impairment on financial assets is determined in accordance with Note 3.5.
+In applying the policy the Company makes judgements as to whether there is any observable data indicating impairment and the estimation of the recoverable amount.

 4.3 Impairment of goodwill